 “Web browsers are very trusting things,” says Computerphile Tom Scott.
 “If you give them some code to run… they will just run it.”
 We like to think of computers as being intelligent — perhaps because we want to make something in our own image.
 We admire their speed of calculation and machine-like precision.
 We call our phones smart.
 But perhaps we have forgotten a phrase that was commonly used a few decades ago to refer to computing: “Garbage in, garbage out.”

 Your computer is not capable of making a moral judgement about the code that is passing through it.
 So long as it follows whatever rules have been set for it, a web browser will process malicious code as quickly as it would legitimate programming.
 It’s even more stupid than Deputy Fife (if that’s possible), and will let anybody have access to anything its programming permits and won’t think twice about it.
 The answer is better programming and smarter programmers.
-It doesn’t help to blame stupid computers for bad coding.
+You should also consider something like Total Uptime’s Web Application and API Protection (WAAP) suite to protect against CSRF and more!

 If you’re worried about computer hackers, you should be worried about SQL injection (SQLi).
 It keeps showing up on the top ten list of the Open Web Application Security Project (OWASP).
 In 2013, the year of their latest approved list, OWASP put injection at the top of the list.
 “Injection flaws such as SQL, OS, […]